immense/immybot-documentation/src/README.md

 CN=Immense Networks LLC, O=Immense Networks, L=Baton Rouge, S=Louisiana, C=US
 ```

-However, if your security software is lame and unable to exclude based on code signing certificate, create an exclusion for your instance's Script Path
+Exclusions based on code signing certificate are an industry standard feature and should be a standard feature in any best-in-class security software.
+However, if your security software is unable to exclude based on code signing certificate, create an exclusion for your instance's Script Path.

 Your script path can be found under Settings->Preferences->Script Path